 If your claim is accepted, your solicitor will provide a more detailed compensation figure once your medical assessment has been completed.

 Generally, personal injury claims have a 3-year time limit.
-This will either start from the date you were injured or from when your psychological injuries were diagnosed.
+This will usually either start from the date you were injured, or from a later point if it only became clear afterwards that your psycholgical injury was significant and caused by the accident or negligence.

 In our opinion, it is a good idea to start the claims process as soon as you can.
 That’s because your solicitor will need some time to collect evidence, book medical appointments and complete other tasks.